 A Fine Old New Guinea Totemic Bird Figure from Kupkein Village Upper Sepik River Papua New Guinea.
 Dates from the early to mid-20th Century

 This elegant totemic bird sculpture is from the Nggala people in Kupkein Village on the Upper Sepik River Area in the East Sepik Province Papua New Guinea,

-Totemic Bird Figure from Kupkein Village, Upper Sepik River Area, East Sepik Province Papua New Guinea.
-This elegant bird form totem is carved outstretched wings as if it is in flight.
-The entire bird has deeply incised designs that are unique to two villages on the Upper Sepik River Kukein & Swagap.
-The designs are highlighted with white, yellow and black ochre painting.
+Beautifully carved this long-necked bird with outstretched wings as if it is in flight, the entire bird has deeply incised designs that are unique to the Nggala people in two villages only on the Upper Sepik River; Kupkein & Swagap.
+The designs are highlighted with white, yellow, and black ochre painting.
 There is no apparent place for the bird to stand on its own so I am guessing that it was tied by a rope or string to the ceiling in the Men’s Cult House as many ceremonial objects are.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.